-The X570 FTW WIFI uses 4-pin fan headers, which are backwards compatible with 3-pin fan connectors.
+The X570 DARK uses 4-pin fan headers, which are backwards compatible with 3-pin fan connectors.
 Fans may be controlled by PWM or DC controls.
 The headers have an absolute safe power limit of 2 Amp @ 12 Volts (24 Watts).
 These headers are for your CPU heatsink and chassis cooling fans.

-The Pump header on the motherboard supports up to 3 Amp @ 12 Volts (36 Watts), and is primarily designed for watercooling pumps or AIO pumps.
+The Pump headers on the motherboard support up to 3 Amp @ 12 Volts (36 Watts), and is primarily designed for watercooling pumps or AIO pumps.